sency-ai/smkit-ui-android-demo/CustomizedAssessment.md

 ```

 - **SMExercise**
-  In order to create `SMExericse` object you need to pass your own assets (audios & videos) to the exercise object.
+- In order to create `SMExericse` object you need to pass your own assets (audios & videos) to the exercise object.
+- In `videoInstruction` parameter you may choose from different options:
+  - if you pass null -> no video will be presented.
+  - if you pass a string that matches the `detector` -> Sency's video will be presented if it exists.
+  - if you pass a string url to a local video -> the local video will play.
+  - if you pass a string to a remote resource (a url) -> then the remote video will be presented.

 ```kotlin
 val smExercise = SMExercise(
     prettyName = "High Knees", // String | Your pretty name to the exercise